You can also read this guide in Français.

 Tried all the troubleshooting tips we’ve listed above and still having problems with AirDrop from Mac to iPhone?
 That’s understandable.
 It will obviously be very time consuming and very frustrating to go through every single one of those tips and still not find a solution to your problems.

 What if you had an alternative to AirDrop that let’s you transfer files seamlessly and with no lag or bug issues at all?
 We introduce iMyFone TunesMate iPhone Transfer.
-It’s your one-stop, ultimate alternative to AirDrop files freely between iPhone and computers (both PC and Mac).
+It’s your one-stop, ultimate alternative to AirDrop files freely between iPhone in iOS 14 and computers (both PC and Mac).

 - Two-Way Transfer: Easily transfer files from iPhone to computer; transfer files from computer to iPhone.